POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 • Check the number of open positions in the job order.
 The greater the number of open positions, the more likely you will be accommodated by the employer and hired.

-As an example, if you want to apply for a position as a welder, make a shortlist of all the job orders based on the posting date and number of vacancies available using the Sort by Position function.
-This will help you narrow down your search for viable opportunities that can lead to a job that you want.
+For example, if you want to apply for a position as a welder, make a shortlist of all the job orders based on the posting date and number of vacancies available using the Sort by Position function.
+This will help you narrow your search for viable opportunities that can lead to a job you want.

 3. Check if the jobs you’ve shortlisted are on Australia’s skilled occupation list